arduino/docs-content/content/tutorials/generic/x8-manager-voucher-redeem/x8-manager-voucher-redeem.md

 ### Software Requirements

 - An [Arduino Cloud](https://cloud.arduino.cc/) account is required to proceed with the steps provided in the following section.
-In case you do not have an account, you can create one for free inside [cloud.arduino.cc](https://cloud.arduino.cc/home/?get-started=true).
+If you do not have an account, you can create one for free inside [cloud.arduino.cc](https://cloud.arduino.cc/home/?get-started=true).

 ## Arduino Cloud for Business Voucher with Portenta X8 Manager Add-On